 The student calendar has days built in so we can have inclement weather days without adding days to the end of the year.
 We’ve had a fixed calendar since 1990 so that families can plan around the first and last days of school.

 Will after-school activities for students be canceled if school is closed?All after-school activities requiring school bus transportation are canceled.
 Please check the division website or your school’s website for specific information, as on rare occasions, some after-school or evening activities may be safely conducted.Adult Education classes may also be canceled.
 Instructors will inform students about make-up dates.

 What can parents do to help their students and school prepare?

 - Contact your childcare facility, if necessary, to find out what their procedures are for inclement weather.

 - Review the information you have listed as emergency contacts in ParentVUE and make sure that the numbers are updated.

 - Make plans ahead of time and communicate them with your children so they understand what to expect during an early school dismissal due to inclement weather.

-- Understand that school closings are for the safety of children throughout the district.
-While the condition of your neighborhood streets may be fine, other areas of the district may be experiencing harsher weather.
+- Understand that school closings are for the safety of children throughout the division.
+While the condition of your neighborhood streets may be fine, other areas of the division may be experiencing harsher weather.